d9n/tryfinally/series/understanding_gradle/projects.md

 In fact, by specifying these blocks in your root script, you don't even need to have `build.gradle` files in the subproject folders at all.
 Of course, if there are `build.gradle` files in these subprojects, the additional logic will simply be combined into them.

-For completion, you should also know you can also target a project directly using the `project(':project-name')` method.
+For completion, you should also know you can target a project directly using the `project(':project-name')` method.

 {% filetree %}
 project_blocks/